(Carbon toned with the minimum and best cool pigments to make a neutral print.)

 The point is really to stress that with the right materials -- carbon pigments and good, non-OBA paper -- inkjet prints can be significantly more stable than the classic silver prints.
 However, the materials and processes are critical when it comes to making the best black and white prints.
 The higher the carbon pigment content, the better the likely stability.
 Of course the desired print tone may necessitate some added color, but for stability, that color needs to be held to a minimum and the quality of the color pigments used must be very high.

 (See a screen shot of these test reports for 100 Mlux-hours light exposure here.
-For the full test reports, see Aardenburg Imaging and Archives. )
+For the full test reports, see Aardenburg Imaging and Archives.)

-The visual image quality of, particularly, B&W prints from inkjet printers designed mostly for color printing, and composed mostly of bright color inks, has also been a problem.
 A good, appropriately toned, B&W image is best and most reliably obtained by having a B&W printing system that is dedicated to B&W, having carbon inks in most if not all of its channels.
-I use an approach that has carbon in all but one of the positions (8 carbon inks) and one light blue pigment toner position that offsets the slight carbon warmth when, for example, I want snow or clouds to be totally neutral white.
+I use an approach that has carbon in all but one of the positions (8 carbon inks) and one light blue pigment toner position that offsets the slight carbon warmth to make a totally neutral white.
+In fact, I have found that a very slight bit of warmth is best and most "neutral" appearing.

 In short, a predominantly carbon image is best for B&W, and a printing system made just for B&W printing can make a print that is objectively better than the old silver print technology.
 The need to serve the mainstream color printing market has made the OEM systems very good at color printing, but for B&W the higher percentage of carbon used by specialized carbon inksets, and the placement of carbon in all but one of the ink positions can provide greater quality at considerably lower cost.